Connect shaft-mcp

 --spring.profiles.active=http, at/mcp; - managed recording through

-playwright_capture_generate_replayandplaywright_capture_code_blockswhen the target repository usesSHAFT.GUI.Playwright; - explicit Playwright browser, element, screenshot, DOM, action recording,
+playwright_capture_generate_replayandplaywright_capture_code_blockswhen the target repository usesSHAFT.GUI.Playwright, plus local Capture CLI generation throughcapture generate --backend playwright; - explicit Playwright browser, element, screenshot, DOM, action recording,

 playback, and copy-paste replay tools through the

-doctor_analyze_failed_allurefor WebDriver remediation andplaywright_doctor_analyze_failed_allurefor Playwright remediation, restricted to explicit input paths and allowed roots, with an optional separately identified provider advisory when Pilot AI is explicitly enabled; - guarded test healing through
+doctor_analyze_failed_allurefor WebDriver remediation andplaywright_doctor_analyze_failed_allurefor Playwright remediation, restricted to explicit input paths and allowed roots, with an optional separately identified provider advisory when Pilot AI is explicitly enabled; - persisted trace discovery and deterministic trace analysis through

 healer_run_failed_testfor Selenium/WebDriver andplaywright_healer_run_failed_testfor SHAFT Playwright, which rerun tokenized Maven validation commands, analyze fresh Allure evidence through Doctor, and return review-only fixes plus an agent replay handoff; - explicit browser element actions through

-element_clickandelement_type, using locator strategy and locator value arguments; - official guide search through
+element_clickandelement_type, using locator strategy and locator value arguments, plus semantic WebDriver/Playwright click and type tools for human-readable element names; - storage-state save/load through

 shaft_guide_search, so agents can retrieve cited SHAFT best practices, API/GUI/CLI examples, locators, Page Object Model guidance, and troubleshooting steps before writing code; - structured test automation playbooks through

-mobile_toolchain_status,mobile_inspector_record_prepare,mobile_inspector_record_start,mobile_inspector_record_control, andmobile_inspector_record_stop.
-The prepare step reportsadb devices -l, cached Android AVDs, missing local dependencies, suggested capabilities, and any Android emulator creation proposal before the user confirms startup; - trust-gated natural-language browser, element, and touch execution through
+mobile_toolchain_status,mobile_inspector_record_prepare,mobile_inspector_record_start,mobile_inspector_record_control, andmobile_inspector_record_stop.mobile_toolchain_statusreturns structured dependency diagnostics with availability, detected path or version, failure cause, and repair guidance.
+The prepare step reportsadb devices -l, cached Android AVDs, relevant diagnostic warnings, suggested capabilities, and any Android emulator creation proposal before the user confirms startup.
+Recorded Inspector gestures are matched against the current accessibility tree/source and converted to locator actions where possible; coordinate actions are kept only as warned fallbacks; - trust-gated natural-language browser, element, and touch execution through

 natural_act, using the active SHAFT driver and the samedriver.act(...)planner rules; - legacy SSE endpoint properties as configuration aliases during migration.